oliviawestmacottssw/SSW.Rules.Content/rules/meetings---do-you-know-the-agenda-for-the-initial-meeting/rule.md

 3. Assisting a start-up company<br>                        with a speculative venture.
 - Listen - Understand the 'pain level' of the client
 - Listen - Determine whether scope, time, quality or cost has the highest priority for the<br>                        client and what level of project management they require.
 E.g. if a project must<br>                        be delivered by June 30, a high level of management will be required to ensure enough<br>                        resources are supplied to achieve this
-- Listen - Understand as much as you can about the processes/business rules the system has<br>                        to manage.
+- Listen - Understand as much as you can about the processes/business rules the sy​stem has<br>                        to manage.
 Every level of detail you can correctly comprehend and confirm back builds<br>                        your credibility as a good communicator and supplier!
-- Listen - Assess the overall scope of the project, i.e. is this a 'small', 'medium' or 'large'<br>                        project.
+- Listen - Assess the overall scope of the project, i.e. is this a ​'small', 'medium' or 'large'<br>                        project.
 The attending Architect should start guessing how many man months this project<br>                        might be.
 This information will help you assess how long the spec review should be.<br>                        These initial thoughts should not be shared with the client at this stage as they<br>                        are most likely incorrect.
 - Listen - Determine the client's budget and who controls that budget.
 E.g. Are you dealing<br>                        with the business owner or a line manager in a corporation?
 Do they have a fixed<br>                        amount to spend?
-Do they have a time period to spend it in?
+Do they have a time period to spend it in?​
 - Listen - Find out if this is the sort of project you can do and want to do
 - Listen - Qualify the client to make sure they can afford what they want
 - Consider technology options
-- Introduce your team, explain how our involvement<br>                        can help them, and whether you have a 'good fit'
+- Introduce your team, explain how our involvement<br>                        can​ help them, and whether you have a 'good fit'
 - Explain your rates, including pre-paid
-- Explain the strengths and challenges of a Time and Materials or Fixed Price approach
+- Explain the strengths and challenges of a Time and Mat​erials or Fixed Price approach
 - Explain our Scrum development method including the importance of a Specification Review
 - Potentially explain their role as the Product Owner and show a bit of the [Product Owner video](https://www.youtube.com/watch?v=3eljozEWpf8)
 - Take exceptional notes
 - Ask for the sale: "This project is right up our alley and we'd love to be involved,<br>                        is there anything stopping you from scheduling a [Specification Review](/Pages/Ensure-an-excellent-1st-date.aspx)?"
-This will focus the mind of the client on the next step
+This will focus the mind of the client on the next step​
 - Leave a bit of marketing collateral behind.
 Branded Notepads or USB sticks are ideal.